-Either use a veggie peeler with a teeth to cut the veggies into long strips or use a spiralizer to spiralize the veggies and fruit.
-Cover with a wrap and keep in the refrigerator until ready to be used
+- You can either use a veggie peeler with a teeth to cut the veggies into long strips or use a spiralizer to spiralize the veggies and fruit, or simply use a knife to cut them into strips (like I did in the video) Cover with a wrap and keep in the refrigerator until ready to be used

 Color the yam with green and red (if you choose to include):